ilmaestro/ilmaestro.github.io/fsharpMeetup.slides.md

 # Agenda
 ]
 .right-column[
-- Introduction
+- Unity Introduction

 - Setting up F\# with Unity

 - Do some stuff with Unity!

-- Asyncronous Gameflow
+- Asynchronous Gameflow?

-- Lessons Learned
+- Lessons Learned.. so far

 - Game Demo
 ]